 Knocking on the door of a hundred dollars for the sort of top you wear under everything else.
-Here’s the link if you don’t believe me.
-(1)

-It’s far from the most expensive clothing ever made, but good luck selling this to your family and neighbours.
+It’s far from the most expensive clothing ever made, but good luck selling this to your family and neighbors.
 MLMs like this are meant for the everyday woman, women for women, and no right-minded woman will spend just shy of $100 for a simple strappy top.

 And you can forget about sneaking in past the stylist horde and buying something online.
 Try and pick up anything and you get redirected to a page where you can “find a Cabi stylist.”
 So like it or not, you’re going to go to one of their “fashion experiences”, kicking and screaming if need be.

 You sure you need the ninety dollar belt?
 You sure you don’t want to go to Walmart?
-I’m sure they’re great.

 They’re pulling up their bootstraps here with a compensation plan page that’s informative and not hideous.
 There’s talk of a website, free training, fashion shows (called The Scoop), personalized support, the works.
 (2) That’s pretty good juju for an MLM like this.
 Normally you’re left to your own Facebook page and that’s it.